Crimean campaign

 Sevastopol, the main object of the campaign, was surrounded by German forces and assaulted on 30 October 1941.
-German troops were repulsed by a Soviet counterattack.
-Later, many troops who had been evacuated from Odessa contributed to the defence of Sevastopol.
+However, the Germans were repulsed by a Soviet counterattack.
+Later, many troops who had been evacuated from the city of Odessa contributed to defending Sevastopol.
 The Germans then began an encirclement of the city.
 Other attacks on 11 November and 30 November, in the eastern and southern sections of the city, failed.
 German forces were then reinforced by several artillery regiments, one of which included the railway gun Schwerer Gustav.
-Another attack on 17 December was repulsed at the last moment with the help of reinforcements and Soviet troops landed on the Kerch peninsula the day after Christmas, to relieve Sevastopol.
-The Soviet forces remained on the peninsula until a 9 April German counterattack.
-They held on for another month before being eliminated on 18 May.
+Another attack on 17 December was repulsed at the last moment with the help of reinforcements, and Soviet troops landed on the Kerch Peninsula one day after Christmas to relieve Sevastopol.
+They remained in the area until being subject to a German counterattack on 9 April and being eliminated by 18 May.
 With the distraction removed, German forces renewed their assault on Sevastopol, penetrating the inner defensive lines on 29 June.
 Soviet commanders had been flown out or evacuated by submarine towards the end of the siege and the city surrendered on 4 July 1942, although some Soviet troops held out in caves outside of the city until 9 July.

-In 1944, Crimea was recaptured by troops of the 4th Ukrainian Front during the Crimean Offensive (8 April 1944 – 12 May 1944) and its three sub-operations:
+In 1944, Crimea was recaptured by the 4th Ukrainian Front during the Crimean offensive (8 April 1944 – 12 May 1944), which consisted of three sub-operations: